Maurice’s message to our people - June 2020

 To all my colleagues at Aviva,

-On Tuesday I joined many of you and had the opportunity to share my thoughts – my personal thoughts as a father, a husband, a colleague and your CEO.
+On Tuesday I joined many of you and had the opportunity to share my thoughts – my personal thoughts as a father, a husband and colleague.

 Like so many of you, the events of the recent weeks have left me feeling sad and angry.
 There have been too many black lives cut short.
 The struggles, the marginalisation, the violence have been part of our society for far too long.

 Confronting my own position of privilege has been uncomfortable, but it is one thing to be saddened and angry and another to do something about it.
 I recognise that inequality runs deep and cannot be tolerated and we, at Aviva, have to be part of the change.

 What does this mean for our organisation?
 Aviva has worked hard to be a diverse and inclusive business.
 But I know that we need to do much more and ambition on its own is not enough.
 We are falling short of what you expect and now is the time to address that.
 This matters to me and I know it matters to you.